This post may contain affiliate links, which means if you click through and purchase something using our links, we receive a small commission.

 2. You Own Your Email List

 Do you remember the time last year when Instagram went down?
 Social media influencers around the world were panicking because their followers were not able to see their content.

 With an email list, you are the owner.
-If Instagram or Facebook or Pinterest go down you still have access to your subscribers and you can still get necessary information out to them in a timely manner.
+If Instagram or Facebook or Pinterest go down, you still have access to your subscribers, and you can still get the necessary information out to them promptly.